-The information that has been garnered from the DEIS materials, the filed resource reports, filings with other regulatory agencies, that were then vetted, analyzed and in some cases field verified by third party experts and DRN demonstrates that this project will inflict substantial adverse environmental and community impacts regardless of implementation of the supposed mitigation recommended by FERC.
+The information that has been garnered from the EIS materials, the filed resource reports, filings with other regulatory agencies, that were then vetted, analyzed and in some cases field verified by third party experts and DRN demonstrates that this project will inflict substantial adverse environmental and community impacts regardless of implementation of the supposed mitigation recommended by FERC.
 In addition to the comments specifically discussed here, the expert reports filed herewith include a number of other factual and legal deficiencies that are adopted by DRN and incorporated by reference.

-DEIS assertion of need is contradicted by the preponderance of the evidence and is largely a statement of industry desires rather than public need
+2. The Commission erred because the EIS assertion of need is contradicted by the preponderance of the evidence and is largely a statement of industry desires rather than public need

-The DEIS asserts the proposed pipeline is necessary to serve New Jersey and eastern Pennsylvania communities and some unidentified "surrounding states".
-It is asserted that the project is needed to "provide low cost natural gas produced from the Marcellus Shale region".
-The DEIS asserts that there is a need to displace Gulf Coast gas with cheaper and reliable access to Marcellus shale gas.
-It is asserted that there is a need for the project in order to "provide enhanced competition among natural gas suppliers and pipeline transportation providers."
-The DEIS asserts there is a need in order to allow "supply flexibility", "diversity", "reliability", better pricing, and to allow direct access to long lived dry gas reserves.
+The EIS asserts the proposed pipeline is necessary to serve New Jersey and eastern Pennsylvania communities and some unidentified "surrounding states."
+It is asserted that the project is needed to "provide low cost natural gas produced from the Marcellus Shale region."
+The EIS further asserts that there is a need to displace Gulf Coast gas with cheaper and reliable access to Marcellus shale gas.
+It is claimed that there is a need for the project in order to "provide enhanced competition among natural gas suppliers and pipeline transportation providers."
+The EIS also asserts there is a need in order to allow "supply flexibility", "diversity", "reliability", better pricing, and to allow direct access to long lived dry gas reserves.